pymupdf/PyMuPDF/docs/algebra.rst

 Oper.
 Result
 =========== ===================================================================
- bool(OBJ)  is false exactly if all components of OBJ are zero abs(OBJ)   the rectangle area -- equal to norm(OBJ) for the other tyes norm(OBJ)  square root of the component squares (Euclidean norm) +OBJ       new copy of OBJ
+ bool(OBJ)  is false exactly if all components of OBJ are zero abs(OBJ)   the rectangle area -- equal to norm(OBJ) for the other types norm(OBJ)  square root of the component squares (Euclidean norm) +OBJ       new copy of OBJ
  -OBJ       new copy of OBJ with negated components